smallwat3r/synonym/README.md

 #### API key
 You will need to generate an API key to use this script, you can do so at https://thesaurus.altervista.org/mykey
-(They are using Facebook auth, so you will need a Facebook account to get your key)
+They are using Facebook auth, so you will need a Facebook account to get your key.
+Click on the Connect button, Click on Continue as <NAME>, and they will redirect you to your API key.
+Note that you can remove Thesaurus from Facebook after this step, your API key will still work.
+You will need to store your API key in your `.synonymrc` file.

 #### jq
 You will also need to install jq if you don't have it already https://stedolan.github.io/jq/download/